 Victoria information sourced from:

-Using a phone while driving in NT
+Using a Phone While Driving in NT

 In the Northern Territory, it’s illegal to use a mobile phone to text, email, play games, or take photos or videos while driving.
-Learners, p-platers, and motorcyclists are prohibited from using their mobile phones during driving – they must be parked and out of the line of traffic to do so.
+Learners, P-Platers, and motorcyclists are prohibited from using their mobile phones during driving – they must be parked and out of the line of traffic to do so.

 Full licence holders can use their mobile phone to make or answer a call or listen to music using hands-free operation (e.g. Bluetooth or a headset) or with their phone in a cradle attached to the car.
 Phone-based GPS navigation can be used if the phone is mounted in a commercially approved car cradle.